 The Kingdom of God is God’s reign here, His will being done on earth as it is in heaven.

-And the fact that the arrival of His Kingdom is announced in an-out-of-the-way location of a dubious reputation is a reminder that He initiates, not us.
+And the fact that the arrival of His Kingdom is announced in an out-of-the-way location with a dubious reputation is a reminder that He initiates, not us.
 He brings about His Kingdom wherever he chooses, not where we might think appropriate.

 The Kingdom of God begins in our lives as we repent, as we change direction and begin journeying closer to God.
 His reign in our lives also begins as we believe the good news that His redeeming and transforming purposes are at work in our lives, as we accept Jesus and the power of the Holy Spirit.

 Read through the news headlines.
 What would God’s Kingdom look like in these situations if it were to break out?

 Lord, show me where I need to change direction and live more according to Your will rather than mine.
 Amen.